Flame Retardants: Types, Regulations, and Chemical Shipping Logistics

 Phosphorus-based flame retardants

 Aluminum trihydrate (ATH) and magnesium hydroxide are the highest-volume flame retardants globally by weight.
-They work through endothermic decomposition, releasing water when heated.
-These are typically non-hazardous and ship as slurries or suspensions in liquid bulk.
+They work through endothermic decomposition, releasing water when heated to temperatures above 200°C (ATH) or 300°C (magnesium hydroxide).
+These are typically non-hazardous and ship as slurries or suspensions in liquid bulk for direct addition to polymer compounds or as dry powders in bulk bags.

 Intumescent systems